 No cry sleep training is an increasingly popular approach among parents who are horrified by the more popular “cry it out” method, popularized in Dr. Richard Ferber’s 1985 book, Solve Your Child’s Sleep Problems.
 Ferber’s sleep training method is pretty hard to swallow for many new parents.
-Letting your child cry, after all, out is a loud and torturous process (for the parents), and one that leads to most parents searching for another, gentler method.
+Letting your child cry it out, after all, is a loud and torturous process (for the parents), and one that leads to most parents searching for another, gentler method.
 The no-cry sleep training solution is on the surface just that, but the gap between it and the cry it out method is actually not as wide as you might expect.

 The truth, according to clinical sleep psychologist Lynelle Schneeberg of Yale School of Medicine, is that no cry sleep training doesn’t differ all that much from “cry it out” — it simply takes a more gradual approach.
 This is why she prefers to call no cry sleep solution methods “fewer tears” sleep training.
 The premise behind no cry sleep training is that tears aren’t the only way to turn a baby into a self-soother.
 Like “cry it out”, no cry sleep training advocates recommend creating a cozy and comforting bedtime routine and sticking to it.
 From there, the no cry sleep solution steps branch off into hundreds of different techniques, each with its own book and set of faithful supporters.

 For example, registered nurse Tracy Hogg, in Secrets of the Baby Whisperer, recommends going in when your baby cries, picking her up for a quick reassurance, and then placing her back in the crib and leaving the room.
 Repeat as many times as necessary.
 “There are so many ways to do sleep training,” says Schneeberg.
 “It ultimately depends on parental preference, and it depends on the parent’s interpretation of the temperament of the child.”